makeruniverse/docs/docs/blog/blog.md

 # Maker Blog

+## Makers vs. Managers

+One of our students, Jay, is adept in various technologies like 3D modeling, printing, electronics, and woodworking.
+But my attempts to involve Jay more formally through employment or workshops were declined.

+Jay isn't unwilling to share knowledge; in fact, Jay and other makers help other students whenever they can.
+Yet, there seems to be a distinct discomfort among makers with committing to scheduled work.

+Paul Graham highlights this notion in the clash between a manager's and a maker's schedule.
+Managers' days are broken up by meetings, often planned by others.
+Makers, however, work through long, uninterrupted time periods: https://paulgraham.com/makersschedule.html

+Jay intuitively knows that meetings would disrupt any creative flow.
+This understanding aligns with managers who realize that their that squeezed-in "focus work" never results in creative outcomes.

+Acknowledging this, I stopped trying to engage Jay in structured activities.

+HR

 ## Projects and Startups

 Paul Graham's blog post is a strong reminder that the Googles and Facebooks did not start as startups but as team projects.
 A small group of individuals with a strong interest in solving a problem.
 Not with a certain business case in mind.